IrisChase/IVD/README.md

     [ByeAyeCye]

-The built-in layouts should cover 95% of use cases simply enough.
-But for special cases you can define your own.
+The built-in layouts should cover 95% (totally legit stat) of use cases simply enough.
+But for special cases you can extend IVD with custom materials.

 ## Models